Origogi/origogi.github.io/_posts/android/2021-06-17-compose-state hoisting.md

 Shareable – hoisted state can be shared as an immutable value with multiple composables.
 Here we're going to use the state in both TodoInputTextField and TodoEditButton.
 Interceptable – TodoItemInput can decide to ignore or modify events before changing its state.
 For example, TodoItemInput could format :emoji-codes: into emoji as the user types.
 Decoupled – the state for TodoInputTextField may be stored anywhere.
 For example, we could choose to back this state by a Room database that is updated every time a character is typed without modifying TodoInputTextField.

+When hoisting state, there are three rules to help you figure out where it should go

+State should be hoisted to at least the lowest common parent of all composables that use the state (or read) State should be hoisted to at least the highest level it may be changed (or modified) If two states change in response to the same events they should be hoisted together You can hoist state higher than these rules require, but underhoisting state will make it difficult or impossible to follow unidirectional data flow.